apache/iotdb/docs/UserGuide/Concept/Encoding.md

 Run-length encoding is suitable for storing sequence with continuous integer values, and is not recommended for sequence data with most of the time different values.

-Run-length encoding can also be used to encode floating-point numbers, while it is necessary to specify reserved decimal digits (MAX\_POINT\_NUMBER, see [this page](../Operation%20Manual/SQL%20Reference.md) for more information on how to specify) when creating time series.
+Run-length encoding can also be used to encode floating-point numbers, while it is necessary to specify reserved decimal digits (MAX\_POINT\_NUMBER) when creating time series.
 It is more suitable to store sequence data where floating-point values appear continuously, monotonously increasing or decreasing, and it is not suitable for storing sequence data with high precision requirements after the decimal point or with large fluctuations.

 > TS_2DIFF and RLE have precision limit for data type of float and double.
 By default, two decimal places are reserved.
 GORILLA is recommended.